 - Arupadhatu or the formless divine for the seekers who no longer need visual aids to look inside.
 This is parallel to Nirguna philosophy like the one followed by poets like Kabir.
 At this stage no form is required, so no sculpted panels.

 The walls and the inner sides of balustrades have story panels.
-The carvings on stone give you a glimpse of the time when the temple was built.
+The carvings on the stone give you a glimpse of the time when the temple was built.
 What is interesting is that most human figures are in Tribhanga i.e. the body is bent in three parts.
 You can observe the dresses, the hairstyles, the headgear and the animals in use.
 There are everyday scenes that depict the life of a common man.
 There are scenes from the life of Buddha that depict the places he lived in, the horse he left on, Bodhi tree under which he meditated and his descent from Tushita heaven.
 I also saw symbols of prosperity like Puran Ghatak or the overflowing pot.
-There are 2600+ bas-relief sculptures in the whole of Borobudur temple.
+There are 2600+ bas-relief sculptures in the whole of the temple complex.
 These panels were probably painted in bright colors, as was the case with ancient caves like Ellora in India.

 Read this post on how to interpret Buddhist narratives.